Nonmonotone subgradient methods based on a local descent lemma: Numerical experiments

-For each data set, we ran all algorithms from 10 different random starting points and reported averaged results on the number of iterations, number of function evaluations, running time and obtained function value in Table~\ref{t:mssc_1}.
+For each dataset, we ran all algorithms from 10 different random starting points and reported averaged results on the number of iterations, number of function evaluations, running time and obtained function value in Table~\ref{t:mssc_1}.
 The experimental results show that \salg\ beat the other methods in every single aspect.
-Only RCSN obtained a lower average running time for the data set \textsc{Birch2}, but at the cost of reaching a significantly higher function value.
+Only RCSN obtained a lower average running time for the dataset \textsc{Birch2}, but at the cost of reaching a significantly higher function value.
 Regarding the comparison between the monotone and nonmonotone versions of \salg, none of them seems to be consistently better than the other for this particular problem.
-Nonetheless, the nonmonotone version generally required a smaller number of iterations and function evaluations (except for \textsc{Letters}), and always needed less running time.